khyj0302/Divide-and-Conquer-SSDs/README.md

 # Divide-and-Conquer-SSDs
-Divide-and-Conquer: Generation and Validation of Generative Adversarial Network based Synthetic Survival Data
+Divide-and-Conquer: Generation and Validation of Synthetic Survival Data based on GAN